Tetyana290501/whataname/README.md

-The rise of proto-industrialization in Europe during the 18th century laid the groundwork for the Industrial Revolution, with innovations in textile production, metallurgy, and agricultural technology.
+The Enclosure Acts in Britain during the 18th century led to the privatization of common lands, forcing many peasants off the land and into wage labor in burgeoning industries.